hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 	- `host-header`: ???.
 It is optional.
 	- `security-group-name`:Name of the security group you specified at the EC2 management console.
 It is used to narrow the Hazelcast nodes to be within this group.
 It is optional.
 	- `tag-key`, `tag-value`: To narrow the members in the cloud down to only Hazelcast nodes, you can set these parameters as the ones you specified in the EC2 console.
 They are optional.
+		- `connection-timeout-seconds`: Defines the connection timeout.
+This is the maximum amount of time Hazelcast is going to try to connect to a well known member before giving up.
+Setting it to a too low value could mean that a member is not able to connect to a cluster.
+Setting it to a too high value means that member startup could slow down because of longer timeouts (e.g. when a well known member is not up).
+Increasing this value is recommended if you have many IPs listed and the members cannot properly build up the cluster.
+Its default value is 5.

 ### Interfaces